Hearing loss and deafness happen when sound signals don’t reach the brain. This is caused by a problem in the hearing system.

 British Sign Language

-British Sign Language is the most common form of sign language in the UK and has been recognised as a language in its own right since 2003.
-Find out how you can learn to sign.
+British Sign Language (BSL) is the most common form of sign language in the UK and has been recognised as a language in its own right since 2003.

 BSL involves a combination of hand shapes and movements, lip patterns, facial expressions and shoulder movements.
 It has its own grammar and is structured in a completely different way from English.
 For many Deaf people, to learn English is to learn a second language.
 In BSL, one sign can often represent what would be an entire sentence in English.
 On the other hand, some English words do not have a sign equivalent.